Moisture Deficiency Insurance and Moisture Deficiency Endorsement Q&As

 Q: Where can I see how much precipitation fell at my selected weather station(s)?

-The precipitation data for most of the insured weather stations is provided by Alberta Agriculture and Forestry and can be viewed at http://agriculture.alberta.ca/acis/weather-data-viewer.jsp
+The precipitation data for most of the insured weather stations is provided by Alberta Agriculture, Forestry and Rural Economic Development and can be viewed at http://agriculture.alberta.ca/acis/weather-data-viewer.jsp

 Q: What precipitation is used for the Moisture Deficiency Insurance and Moisture Deficiency Endorsement programs?

-Q: Why are the precipitation normals used for the Moisture Deficiency Insurance and Moisture Deficiency Endorsement programs different than those on Alberta Agriculture and Forestry’s website?
+Q: Why are the precipitation normals used for the Moisture Deficiency Insurance and Moisture Deficiency Endorsement programs different than those on Alberta Agriculture, Forestry and Rural Economic Development’s website?

-AFSC uses a 25-year (average) normal for precipitation calculations, whereas the Alberta Agriculture and Forestry website uses the average precipitation for 1961 to 2018.
+AFSC uses a 25-year (average) normal for precipitation calculations, whereas the Alberta Agriculture, Forestry and Rural Economic Development’s website uses the average precipitation for 1961 to 2018.

 Q: What are the differences between MDI and MDE?